nhocki/popular_streams/README.md

-Mostly taken from the "Popular Stream" code [here](http://stdout.heyzap.com/2013/04/08/surfacing-interesting-content/) but bundled up as a gem with an optional Sinatra backend.
+Mostly taken from the "Popular Stream" code [here](http://stdout.heyzap.com/2013/04/08/surfacing-interesting-content/) but bundled up as a gem.

 PopularStream tracks an "event" on a group of "fields" and returns the ones that are currently popular.